3 min read

 • 01:50 Understanding Work IQ

-• 02:44 Examples of outcome‑level prompting
+• 02:44 Outcome‑level prompting examples

 • 06:08 Closing guidance and practical applications

-How Does GPT‑5.2 Improve Copilot’s Reasoning?
+How GPT‑5.2 Improve Copilot’s Reasoning

-GPT‑5.2 introduces two tuned modes:
+GPT‑5.2 introduces two tuned modes inside the Copilot model selector:

-Why Work IQ Changes Copilot’s Output Quality
+Why Work IQ Improves Output Quality

-When to Use Thinking Mode vs Instant Mode in Copilot
+When to Use Thinking Mode vs Instant Mode

 Thinking mode is best for: